strongloop/strong-pm/README.md

 - start command: a single command, shell syntax is *not* supported
 - stop signal
 - restart signal
+- files to add to application's working directory

 The configuration for each item is the last found of: